Hire a New York Construction Accident Lawyer With Decades Of Experience

-What to do if I am injured in a construction accident, but my New York employer doesn’t carry workers’ compensation insurance?
+What to do if I am injured in a construction accident, but my New York employer doesn’t carry workers’ compensation claim insurance?

-Under New York Law, employers are required to have worker’s compensation insurance to cover their employees who are injured in the course of their employment; and in return for such benefits, which include both indemnity payments (i.e., money paid to make up for lost earnings) and medical coverage, employees are generally not permitted to sue their employers.
+Under New York Law, employers are required to have worker’s compensation insurance to cover their employees who are injured in the course of their employment; and in return for such benefits, which include both indemnity payments (i.e., money paid to make up for lost earnings) and medical coverage, employees are generally not permitted to bring a personal injury lawsuit against their employers.
 Instead, worker’s compensation insurance is regarded as the sole remedy available for the employees.
 However, if an employer does not have worker’s compensation insurance coverage for an injured employee, then the employee has the option of either obtaining worker’s compensation benefits from the Uninsured Employers Fund (UEF) or suing the employer for money damages if the employer is responsible for the happening of the accident.
 Notice should be given to the UEF as soon as possible.
 Even if the employer is responsible for the happening of the accident, the injured worker should consider whether an employer that did not have workers’ compensation insurance will be financially responsible to answer for money damages in a lawsuit.